noragmay/noragmay.github.io/_posts/2018-04-05-cosmopolitan-magazine.md

 ---
 layout: post
-title: Cosmopolitan Magazine: A Data-Driven Historical Analysis
+title: Cosmopolitan Magazine
 ---

+**A Data-Driven Historical Analysis**
-**Natural Language Processing and image processing to analyze trends on Cosmopolitan Magazine covers**
+*Natural Language Processing and image processing to analyze trends on Cosmopolitan Magazine covers*

 Magazine covers have an underrated influence on our culture.
 Even if you aren’t reading the tabloids or women’s magazines, if I tell you to picture a Cosmo or a People, you can picture the cover and give some examples of the stories they run (“Sexy Hair: Fresh Looks You’ll Adore”).
 This is because every time you’ve purchased groceries or gotten a snack from the plane, you see magazines.
 While you wait in line you read the sensationalized headlines and maybe, every once and a while, you even purchase one (just me?
 Okay.)